ethersphere/ethswarm-blog-hugo/content/foundation/posts/devops-for-beginners-pt-one.md

 {{< admonition INFO >}}
-**ℹ️INFO:** In each of the examples below, we have truncated the output as the complete output is too large to display here.
+**ℹ️ INFO:** In each of the examples below, we have truncated the output as the complete output is too large to display here.
 {{< /admonition >}}

  ```json